36-Year-Old Pitcher – Free Agent

 There was no outlook written for Dennis Sarfate in 2018.
 Check out the latest news below for more on his current fantasy value.

 Dennis Sarfate Contract Information:

-Signed a one-year deal with the Orioles in January 2008.
+Signed a one-year contract with the Orioles in January of 2008.

 Sarfate is expected to sign with the Seibu Lions, Sponichi reports.

 To instantly reveal our fantasy analysis of every player – including Dennis Sarfate – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 Dennis Sarfate Split Stats (View Full Split Stats)

 Dennis Sarfate: Past News Updates ( ▲ View most recent update )